 To create a new map, follow the steps in this section.
 In the PRTG web interface, click Maps in the main menu bar to show the Maps overview.

 In this section:

 Hover over and select Add Map from the menu to add a map.
 An assistant appears.
 Enter a Map Name and define Map Layout settings (size and an optional background image).
 In the Public Access section, define the accessibility to your map without login.

-For detailed information, see section Maps Settings (Settings).
+For more information, see section Maps Settings (Settings).

 - Click Create to open the Map Designer.

 - Select an object from the device tree on the left.

 - Drag and drop an object from the items list on the right to the main window of the Map Designer.

 - The item immediately appears on the map.

 - Define further properties of the item: mark it in the main window of the Map Designer and see section Properties on the right.
 Save your changes to the properties.

 - Repeat this procedure as often as you wish until you have added all desired items to the map.

 - Drag items to change their position.
-You can also draw connection lines between items and edit the properties of existing items.
+You can also draw connection lines between items and edit the items' properties.

 For more information, see section Map Designer.

 Click the View Map tab to see your map.
 If available for an object, you can click most object names as well as all sensors.
-It depends on the access rights of the object and the currently logged in user account if you can get more detailed information about the object or an error message indicating insufficient access rights.
+It depends on the access rights of the object and the logged in user account if you can get more detailed information about the object or an error message indicating insufficient access rights.

 Click the Get HTML tab to get the direct URL of your map that you can share with others.
 You can also add your map as dashboard to the Home menu of the PRTG web interface.

 For more information, see section Maps Settings.

 The single map items refresh in the refresh interval you define for this map when viewing it.
-Hover over the arrows symbol in the lower-right corner to define the interval.
+Hover over in the lower-right corner to define the refresh interval.